-Although history is the only department in the School of Liberal Arts offering a graduate degree at this time, many departments offer graduate courses, including certain 300 and 400 level courses that may be taken for graduate credit.
-Departments with developing graduate programs leading to a Master of Arts degree are anthropology, communication, economics, English, foreign languages, political science, religious studies, and sociology.
+Although history and economics are the only departments in the School of Liberal Arts offering graduate degrees at this time, many departments offer graduate courses, including certain 300- and 400-level courses, that may be taken for graduate credit.
+Departments developing graduate programs that should in time lead to a Master of Arts degree are anthropology, communication, English, foreign languages, political science, religious studies, and sociology.
 In addition, Ph.D. programs, many of them interdisciplinary, are being considered.

-School of Liberal Arts Courses for Graduate Credit The following lists the courses presently offered that may be accepted for graduate credit in programs under the Indiana University Graduate School.
+School of Liberal Arts Courses for Graduate Credit Virtually all SLA departments offer courses that may be accepted for graduate credit in programs under the Indiana University Graduate School or the Indiana University School of Education.
 Students will not receive graduate credit without the written approval of a graduate adviser and the instructor of the course.
 Obviously, acceptable performance in the courses is also a condition for receiving graduate credit.
+Contact the appropriate graduate program bulletins and advisers if you are interested in graduate course work.